Grow your own

 - Do nothing and get growing!

-- Finally spread your amendments and use a rotary harrow to prepare the seedbed for either direct sowing or transplanting.
+- Finally spread any fertiliser on top and use a rotary harrow to prepare the seedbed for either direct sowing or transplanting.
 The tynes of the rotary harrow stir the top few centimetres creating the tilth and levelling the bed, and the roller gently compacts the top layer for an ideal seed bed.
 Alternatively use a rake, a tilther, or other means to create an optimum seedbed.

 - At this stage you can sow or transplant, or water and wait a few days for any remaining weeds to germinate which you then hoe under or use a flame weeder to smash them.